 Cases of domestic abuse where either one or both partners are Foreign and Commonwealth nationals can impact on their immigration status and the right to reside in the UK; this is a very complicated issue.
 Specialist military welfare providers are experienced in managing these cases and should be contacted for help and support.
-Royal Navy Royal Marines (RN RM) Welfare, Army Welfare Service and SSAFA Personal Support and Social Work Service (RAF) work to a specific code of confidentiality, in accordance with legal requirements, which would be explained during any initial contact.
+Naval Service Family and People Support (NS FPS), Army Welfare Service and SSAFA Personal Support and Social Work Service (RAF) work to a specific code of confidentiality, in accordance with legal requirements, which would be explained during any initial contact.
 Further information on these welfare providers is detailed in the ‘Information for Victims’ section.

 Additional Information on Visa Application